rushi-k12/Coding_Copilot/README.md

 8. **Customizable Models**
    - Choose from a variety of AI models to suit your specific needs.
 Whether you need help with Python, JavaScript, or any other language, Copilot has you covered.
    - This feature allows you to select the most appropriate model for your coding tasks, ensuring you get the best possible assistance.

+9. **Prompt Enhacement**
+   - Refines and expands user prompts to ensure clarity and context.
+   - Enhances communication with the language model, leading to more accurate and relevant responses.
+   - Simplifies the process of generating detailed and contextually appropriate prompts, improving overall user experience and productivity.

 ## How to Use